tonyjmnz/react-esd-client/README.md

 See it running [here](http://test.tonyjmnz.com/)! -- *The API data is kinda bogus so please test by searching "Some Hospital" to see all the features of the app.*

+## Installation

+To install the project for the first time run `npm install`

+To start development, run `gulp watch`.
+A development web server will be launched an reloaded upon file changes.

+To build the app for production (minify and bundle) run `gulp build`

+If I missed anything please refer to [react-gulp-browserify](https://github.com/randylien/generator-react-gulp-browserify)'s awesome documentation!

 ## Third-party libraries